epfl-ada/ada-2021-project-r-o-c-k/README.md

 ### Feature extraction
 `exploring_quotes.ipynb`

-With the cleaned data at hand we are now ready to extract relevant features.
-We have decided to process the data as follows:
+After all preprocessing, the relevant features can be extracted as follows:

 Lexical Features: A processed dataframe called lexical would have the following keys:

 `[‘quoteID’,  ‘self_pronouns’, ‘union_pronouns’, ‘other_pronouns’, ‘sentiment_rate’, ‘comparative_rate’, ‘verb_tense’]`

-The meaning of each column is described below:
+Each column is described below:
 * QuoteID : The identification number of the quotation
-* self_pronouns: The number of occurence of pronouns related to the self (See table below)
+* self_pronouns: The number of pronouns related to the self (See table below)
-* Union_pronouns: The number of occurence of pronouns related to the union of the self and the other (See table below)
+* Union_pronouns: The number of pronouns related to the union of the self and the other (See table below)
-* Other_pronouns: The number of occurence of pronouns related to the other (See table below)
+* Other_pronouns: The number of pronouns related to the other (See table below)
 * Sentiment_rate : The sentiment attached to the quotation.
 Scalar value in the range [-1,1] where -1 is extremely negative and +1 is extremely positive
-* Adjectives: Number of adjectives in the quote
+* Adjectives: Number of adjectives
 * Comparative_rate: Rate of regular adjectives in comparison to superlatives and comparatives.
-Scalar value in the range [-1,1] where -1 means only comparatives and superlatives, 1 only regular adjectives.
+Scalar value in [-1,1] where -1 means only comparatives/superlatives, 1 only regular adjectives.

 ![Screenshot](images/table.png)